isomerpages/govtech-corp/_digital-government-efforts/Sustainability.md

 an ambitious and rigorous strategy that outlines the country’s long-term plan to achieve net zero emissions by 2050 with the public sector leading the way.</p>
-<p>As the public sector’s centre of excellence for info-comm technology and
-smart systems (ICT&amp;SS), one of our <a href="/about-us/our-journey/our-focus-areas/" rel="noopener noreferrer nofollow" target="_blank">key focus areas</a> is to
+<p>One of our <a href="/about-us/our-journey/our-focus-areas/" rel="noopener noreferrer nofollow" target="_blank">key focus areas</a> is
-take the lead in decarbonising public sector technology to mitigate global warming and secure a smart and sustainable future for the people living in Singapore.</p>
+to take the lead in decarbonising public sector technology to mitigate global warming and secure a smart and sustainable future for the people living in Singapore.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Outline of the Singapore city with trees and greenery in the background" src="/images/Digital Gov Efforts/Sustainability_banner_image__1_.jpg">
 </div>